History of Tokyo: Japan's surrender

 On 6 and 9 August, respectively, America used atomic bombs on Hiroshima and Nagasaki, and the 8th, Soviet Union declared war on Japan.
 Japan agreed to sign the Potsdam Declaration's terms of surrender on 10 August, if their emperor was allowed to stay in power.
 America agreed to those terms, and Japan surrendered on the 14th.
 That day, there was an incident at the Imperial Palace, where conspirators tried to seize the recording of Hirohito's surrender message that would be broadcast to the country the following day.
 Two men were killed, and others killed themselves.
 Hirohito urged the Japanese people to accept the surrender.
 There was an unsuccessful attempt to assassinate Prime Minister Kantarō Suzuki on 2 September, during the surrender proceedings.
 Japan surrendered to China on 9 September.

-Late Shōwa era
+Post-war Shōwa era (1946–1989)

 In 1947, the number of wards was reduced from 35 to 23, though the Metropolis limits stayed the same.